Baseflow/full-stack-on-rust/06-open-api-spec/README.md

 ```

 ## Setup swagger-ui
-And finally we'll add an endpoint for out swagger-ui in our main.rs file.
+And finally, we'll add an endpoint for out swagger-ui in our main.rs file.

 #### **`todo_api/src/main.rs`**
 ```rust